6 minute read

 It works!

-Save the iptables permanently into the iptables file and restart for ensure that are applied:
+Save the iptables permanently into the iptables file and restart to ensure they are applied:

 [root@hypervisor ~]# iptables-save > /etc/sysconfig/iptables